Reading: Recognizing Author's Tone, Purpose & Attitude: B2 Lesson 1: Identifying Author's Stance, Bias, and Underlying Assumptions

 2. Which word choice shows a negative bias towards the current situation?

-The author's specific position or viewpoint on an issue (e.g., for, against, or neutral). ↩ back to text
+The author's specific position or viewpoint on an issue.

-A belief or idea that the author accepts as true to form their argument, but does not state directly. ↩ back to text
+A belief the author accepts as true to form their argument, but does not state directly.

-The positive or negative feeling or idea that a word suggests, beyond its dictionary meaning. ↩ back to text
+The positive or negative feeling a word suggests beyond its dictionary meaning.

 Be a Critical Reader!